-By enabling more efficient and productive operation, Sergio helps his client obtain maximum value from its steam co-generation facility.
-In addition to identifying energy-saving opportunities, he develops plans for securing resources and implements innovative programs that effectively meet his client’s challenging business goals.
-In the process, he and his staff of four engineers have had several significant accomplishments.
-By optimizing chemistry, reducing blowdown, and aggressively implementing preventive maintenance procedures, they have improved plant efficiency by four percent.
-At the same time, they have developed more effective standard operating procedures and raised maintenance standards, achieving new levels of consistency and repeatability.
+In the process, he and his staff of four engineers have improved plant efficiency by four percent by optimizing chemistry, reducing blowdown, and aggressively implementing preventive maintenance procedures.
+At the same time, they have developed more effective standard operating procedures and raised maintenance standards, achieving new levels of performance consistency and repeatability.

 Sergio has more than 22 years of engineering management experience.
-Throughout that time, he has become increasingly skilled at applying engineering principles to meet clients’ objectives, and at overseeing facility and plant systems start-ups.
+Throughout that time, he has become increasingly skilled at applying engineering principles to meet his customers’ objectives, and at overseeing facility and plant systems start-ups.
 He has also developed superior project management, planning, and budgeting expertise.

 When not spending time with his two daughters, Sergio volunteers with the Saint Vincent de Paul Society, an international charitable organization.
 He also likes to read, play chess, and solve Sudoku puzzles.